NeuroDesk/neurodesk.github.io/content/en/tutorials/functional_imaging/mriqc_cvl.md

-         /path/to/your/data/derivatives \ # where you want mriqc output to be saved participant \ # this tells mriqc to analyse at the participant level --participant-label 01 \ # put what ever participant labels you want to analyse --work-dir /path/to/work/directory \ #useful to specify so your home directory definitely doesnt get clogged --nprocs 6 --mem_gb 10000 \ # mriqc can be greedy on the hpc, make sure it is not -v # be verbal mriqc, tell me what you are doing
+         /path/to/your/data/derivatives \ # where you want mriqc output to be saved participant \ # this tells mriqc to analyse at the participant level --participant-label 01 \ # put what ever participant labels you want to analyse --work-dir /path/to/work/directory \ #useful to specify so your home directory definitely does not get clogged --nprocs 6 --mem_gb 10000 \ # mriqc can be greedy on the hpc, make sure it is not -v # be verbal mriqc, tell me what you are doing
 ```